Realiserad/gitlab-jobs/README.md

 3.
     Customise [the `values.yaml`](https://github.com/Realiserad/gitlab-jobs/blob/main/chart/values.yaml)
     according to your needs.
-You probably want to adjust `gitlab.url` and `projects`.
+You probably want to adjust thre parameters `gitlab.url` and `projects` and enable one or more plugins.

 4.
     Install the Helm chart:

     ```shell
-    helm install oci://ghcr.io/realiserad/charts/gitlab-jobs --version 0.3.2 --values values.yaml
+    helm install oci://ghcr.io/realiserad/charts/gitlab-jobs --version 0.4.0 --values values.yaml
     ```

 5.